Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 You will particularly find this very popular Romanian food in fish restaurants in cities or in their more authentic counterparts situated by the sea or in the Delta, cherhana (a place where you eat directly what has been caught by the fishermen).
 This salad is prepared with the freshest roe, oil and a pinch of salt.

 You will discover that Romanians are more prone to choose these over the sweet soups any day.
 They are made with meat, vegetables, served with bread, sour cream and hot peppers.
 You can have tripe ciorba, chicken or beef ciorba, beans and vegetable ciorba.
-In the menus, you find them under ciorba de burta, ciorba radauteana, ciorba de fasole, ciorba de pui a la grec.
+On the menus, you find them under ciorba de burta, ciorba radauteana, ciorba de fasole, ciorba de pui a la grec.

-Romanian Main Courses
+Romanian Main Dishes

-This is THE most Romanian dish of all.
+Of all traditional Romanian dishes, this is THE most Romanian dish of all.
 It is minced meat, rice and onions, rolled in sour or sweet cabbage or in vine leaves.
 It is served with soft polenta and sour cream.

 Well-seasoned red meat, minced and grilled to perfection.
-Legend has it that this Romanian food was invented in a Bucharest trains station restaurant when one of the clients asked for sausages but the owner was out of the casing and only served the grilled filling.
+Legend has it that this Romanian food was invented in a Bucharest train station restaurant when one of the clients asked for sausages but the owner was out of the casing and only served the grilled filling.

 People usually eat them with fries and a salad or pickles, or just with bread and mustard.
+One of those truly delicious Romanian meat dishes.

 12. Fasole Cu Ciolan